gelcreative/gatsby-starter-netlify-cms-rr/src/pages/blog/2019-03-01-mortgage-vs-individual-insurance.md

   - insurance
   - video
 ---
 But did you know that you can purchase an individual life insurance policy, often with lower premiums and greater death benefit options, instead?
+Individual insurance generally provides more control, options and benefits to you financially protect what matters most.
+And it's all about you: you own it, you choose the product and options that you want, and you decide who gets the insurance proceeds.

+Insurance is about more than just your home: it's about protecting what's important in your life.
 We can help you figure out how much insurance coverage you should have to provide the best protection for your family.

-<iframe class="FlexEmbed-content" src="https://player.vimeo.com/video/210055392" allowfullscreen="" frameborder="0"></iframe>